Fremont National Recreation Trail Work

 About the stewardship work

 ONDA created the Oregon Desert Trail (ODT) route to link existing trails, old two-track roads and cross country travel as a way to introduce hikers to the stunning landscapes found in Oregon’s high desert.
-The ODT’s overlap with the Fremont National Recreation Trail is the largest section that ties into existing trail tread for over 60 miles starting at the Chewaucan Crossing near the town of Paisley.
-This work project will continue the work our 2017 and 2018 ONDA volunteers started.
+The ODT’s overlap with the Fremont National Recreation Trail is the largest section that ties into existing trail tread for over 60 miles starting at the Chewaucan Crossing Trailhead near the town of Paisley to the Warner Mountains outside of Lakeview.
+This work project will continue the work our 2017, 2018 and 2019 ONDA volunteers started.
+Volunteers will be working with members of the local community, and together we will celebrate the connection between people and the environment by working together side-by-side with some hard-earned sweat equity to improve the trail in this area.

-We typically head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax and cook a well-deserved dinner.
-Volunteers will rehabilitate trail tread, remove obstacles, install drainage structures and brush the trail corridor.
-The section of trail we will be working on offers expansive views of the Fremont Forest and the high desert.
+We typically head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax, and cook a well-deserved dinner.
+Volunteers will rehabilitate trail tread, remove obstacles, install drainage structures, and brush the trail corridor.
 No previous trail building experience is needed to attend this trip; ONDA and the Forest Service will provide all instruction and necessary tools to do the job.
-All that is required is a love of the high desert, a big smile and a willingness to learn.
+All that is required is a love of the high desert, a big smile, and a willingness to learn.

-- Friday, June 28: After breakfast, volunteers will receive tools training, and we will hike approximately 1.5 miles to continue our trail work from our 2017 ending location.
-We will be working in the vicinity of Morgan Butte with fantastic views all around.
-Volunteers should plan to be out all day and be prepared for a full day of hiking and doing physical work in full sun.
+- Friday, June 26: After breakfast, volunteers will carpool to Moss Pass (1.5 miles from the campground) to receive tools training, and begin work brushing and improving the trail tread.
+Volunteers should plan to be out all day and be prepared for a full day of hiking and doing physical work at elevations around 6,500 feet.

-- Saturday, June 29: After breakfast, we will continue the trail work.
-Volunteers should plan to be out all day and be prepared for a full day of hiking and doing physical work in full sun.
+- Saturday, June 27: After breakfast, we will continue the trail work.
+Volunteers should plan to be out all day and be prepared for a full day of hiking and doing physical work.

-- Sunday, June 30: Volunteers will have the option to head home in the morning (with shuttle assistance for packs and gear) or spend an immersive morning learning about a unique aspect of the high desert environment.
-(Do you have specialized knowledge of the high desert you would like to share with your fellow volunteers?
-Our morning session could cover information about the local geology, plant or animal life, cultural history, or even involve a session of creating artwork or a piece of writing.
-Contact Renee for more information about this educational opportunity on this volunteer trip).
-We should be finished with this optional morning activity around noon, when we can head to the Pioneer Saloon in Paisley for a much-deserved beverage and meal.
+- Sunday, June 28: Volunteers will have the option to head home in the morning or spend the morning on a hike along the freshly maintained trail.
+We should be finished with this optional morning activity around noon when we can head to the Pioneer Saloon in Paisley for a much-deserved beverage and meal.

 Participants are responsible for their own food and camping gear as well as transportation to and from the trip (don’t forget your camp chair!).
-ONDA will bring some water and a gravity filter for the group’s water needs.
+ONDA will bring some water, but please be prepared to bring enough for most of your needs during the weekend.
 In the event of sunny and hot weather, please bring up to four liters of water carrying capacity for the day, and consider an electrolyte replacement drink or mix to help you stay hydrated.
-Sturdy off-trail ankle-high boots, long pants, a long-sleeve shirt, and eye protection are required for this trip (sunglasses or prescription eye glasses are suitable eye protection).
-Participants will need to wear a hard hat during the work per Forest Service requirements (ONDA will provide), and should be prepared to be away from camp all day and bring a daypack for lunch, snacks and water.
+Sturdy off-trail ankle-high boots, long pants, a long-sleeve shirt, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
+Participants will need to wear a hard hat during the work per Forest Service requirements (ONDA will provide), and should be prepared to be away from camp all day and bring a daypack for lunch, snacks, and water.

-ONDA and the Forest Service will provide tools for the work, work gloves, sunscreen and hardhats.
-ONDA will bring some group camping equipment (shade tent, tables for cooking, wash bins for kitchen cleanup, a privy), some potable water, expert leadership, and we can talk about long distance hiking on the Oregon Desert Trail.
+ONDA and the Forest Service will provide tools for the work, work gloves, sunscreen, and hardhats.
+ONDA will bring some group camping equipment (shade tent, tables for cooking, wash bins for kitchen cleanup), some potable water, expert leadership, and we can talk about long-distance hiking on the Oregon Desert Trail.

 An ONDA registration application and medical form are required for this trip.
 Check the box next to each trip you would like to attend.
 You only need to fill this form out once per year.